sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 * The blackbox can be analysed to compare the course over the ground (from GPS) with the compass readings (`GPS_ground_course` v. `attitude[2]/10`).
 Run `blackbox_decode` with the `--merge-gps` option to get GPS fields in the log.

-* If you need help doing this, post the log in the iNav RC Groups forum (or Discord / Telegram channel) and ask for help.
-There are a number of users familiar with this type of analysis who will assist.
+* If you need help doing this, post the log in the INAV RC Groups forum (or Discord / Telegram channel) and ask for help.
+There are a number of users familiar with this type of analysis who can assist.

 * It is necessary to fly at a reasonable speed in order to get useful GPS data.
 Just hovering is not useful as the GPS cannot detect direction without movement.